-- At least two years demonstrable experience of successfully analysing and providing advice on one or more of the following: business/commercial issues; utility/market regulation issues; economic/policy considerations; consumer policy/research - Experience of undertaking complex analysis of written and/or numerical information to support the evaluation and delivery of business or policy decisions. - 3.
-Proven experience of effectively building and maintaining positive relationships with a range of stakeholders. - 4.
-Ability to positively demonstrate by examples, a commitment to workplace values that align to those of the Utility Regulator. - UR Mission, Vision and Values can be found on page 4 of this pack.
+- 1. At least two years demonstrable experience of successfully analysing and providing advice and recommendations on one or more of the following: - Government policy; - Business/commercial issues; - Utility/market regulation issues; - Economic/policy considerations; or - Consumer policy/research. - 2.
+Experience of undertaking complex analysis of written and/or numerical information and converting results into reports to challenge assumptions and support the evaluation and delivery of business or policy decisions. - 3.
+Excellent oral and written communication skills, with proven experience of effectively building and maintaining positive relationships with a range of stakeholders. - 4.
+Proven experience of project management, with ability to manage workstreams or areas to tight deadlines and with competing priorities. - 5.
+Ability to positively demonstrate by examples, a commitment to workplace values that align to those of the Utility Regulator. - Our mission, vision and values can be found on page 4 of this pack.

-Desirable Criteria
+Desirable criteria

-In the event of a large number of applicants, the following desirable criteria will be used in consecutive order as further shortlisting criteria
+In the event of a large number of applicants, the following desirable criteria will be used in consecutive order as further shortlisting criteria.

-These criteria should be demonstrated on the application form and may be tested further at the interview stages.
+This criteria should be demonstrated on the application form and may be tested further at the interview stages.